spatie/laravel-google-calendar/README.md

 public static function get(Carbon $startDateTime = null, Carbon $endDateTime = null, array $queryParameters = [], string $calendarId = null) : Collection
 ```

-The parameters you can pass in `$querParameters` are listed [on the documentation on `list` at the Google Calendar API docs](https://developers.google.com/google-apps/calendar/v3/reference/events/list#request).
+The parameters you can pass in `$queryParameters` are listed [on the documentation on `list` at the Google Calendar API docs](https://developers.google.com/google-apps/calendar/v3/reference/events/list#request).

 ### Creating an event